Litetokens/Documentation/English_Documentation/Frequently_Asked_Questions/Frequently_Asked_Questions_about_LE.md

 16. Q: The people outside of the top 27 but in the top 100, are they ranked in order, 28-100 or is there an algorithm to just select who would be next if someone is voted out?

     A: For testnet we now just simply pick top 27 nodes with most votes.
-For mainnet and future testnet we may chose a different algorithm to add some randomness to part of the SR election.
+For mainnet and future testnet we may chose a different algorithm to add some randomness to part of the LE election.

 17. Q: Is a well formed technical plan all we need, or must we have the hardware before applying.

     A: The technical plan has two parts:1 before June 26 the first election & 2 after June 26 the first election.
 The second part just need the plan.
-For the first part you can only have the plan for now but only after you have hardware we can test your node and tell everyone "yes, they do have a test node."Applying to be a SR has no direct connection to qualifying a SR.
+For the first part you can only have the plan for now but only after you have hardware we can test your node and tell everyone "yes, they do have a test node."Applying to be a LE has no direct connection to qualifying a LE.